DEENUU1/job-scraper/README.md

    - Implements the Strategy Pattern for scrapers, allowing flexibility in choosing the scraping method based on the website's structure.
    - Utilizes either requests + BeautifulSoup or Selenium, with Selenium capable of scrolling pages and handling pop-up windows.

-2. **Data Management and Storage:**
+2. **Data Management and Multi storage options:**
    - Scraped data is efficiently stored to prevent duplication.
-   - Integrated with Google Sheets for seamless data storage and accessibility.
+   - The application allows you to save data to Google Sheet, an .XLSX file or an SQLite database.
+By selecting the SQLite database, you can run a local server written in FastAPI to browse and filter the saved data

 3. **Customizable Scraping Parameters:**
    - Users can set specific links for supported job portals along with filters and sorting preferences for tailored scraping.